 Sunscreen helps protect your skin from several problems, including sunburns, skin cancer, and premature aging.
 It’s essential to choose a sunscreen that is SPF 30 or higher and that is water-resistant.

 Make sure to apply sunscreen liberally every day, especially when you’re going to be outside for an extended period.
 Reapply sunscreen every two hours or after swimming or sweating.
+Drinking Lemon is as Beneficial for your regular diet.

 Stay in the shade